alabiibrahim/Real_Time_Fraud_Detection_System/README.md

 A live dashboard built with streamlit that opens automatically on my browser.
 It refreshes every 5 secods, show charts and an alerts queue where analyst can review flagged transactions and note down decisions.

-***Why Streamlit***
+***Why Streamlit?***

-Streamlit converts python script directly into web development application without no front end required.
+- Streamlit converts python script directly into web development application without no front end required.

 ## Methodology